 - Performance: Low-latency and high throughput data communications

 - Scale: Edge to data/control center, widely shared data and applications integration

 - Interoperability: Open standards providing software modularity, supporting interchange and portability

-Connext DDS and Fog Computing to Optimize Wind Energy Production
+Connext and Fog Computing to Optimize Wind Energy Production

 Consider an offshore wind farm with 100 very large wind turbines, each with a nacelle the size of a city bus and blades nearing 100 meters long.
 Layers of compute and pervasive data communications are needed to implement this system.
 Inside each turbine, Connext DDS shares data between analytics and control applications running across multiple compute nodes.
 Numerous sensors gather data on the state of the machine and its subsystems, and control signals activate actuators to manage the turbine operation.